LeChatP/RootAsRole/ebpf/README.md

 ## Example 2

-Now we wants to get capabilities used to get addresses in kallsyms file :
+Now we want to get capabilities used to get addresses in kallsyms file :

 ```Txt
 $ capable -c 'cat /proc/kallsyms'